 So now I need to carry everything on the back, sides or handlebars of my Ski Doo snowmobile.
-I’ve tried various bags, packs, sacks and carryalls, many of which fitted only precariously and also made me look like a bag lady (or is that gentleman) trundling around with a motorized shopping cart.
+I’ve tried various bags, packs, sacks and carryalls.
+Many fitted only precariously.
+Some also made me look like a bag lady (or is that gentleman) trundling around with a motorized shopping cart.
 Then along came the Ski Doo LinQ System…

-I’ve really put the Ski Doo LinQ System through its paces during almost 50,000 kilometres of touring and it’s never let me down.
-Fastening each component into its brackets is fast and easy; so is taking them off.
+I’ve really put the Ski Doo LinQ System through its paces during over 60,000 kilometres of touring.
+It’s never let me down.
+Fastening each component into its brackets is fast and easy.
+So is taking them off.
 It’s literally plug and play.
 And once locked into place, each component stays solidly attached and secure until the locking lever is released.
 This is accomplished easily, even while wearing a snowmobile glove.
 No more bungees, straps or cargo nets for me!

-I have a couple of observations after using the tunnel bags.
-One, as I have with every other saddlebag I’ve ever used, I put all contents in a plastic bag first just to make extra certain nothing gets wet during the ride.
-And two, when a tunnel bag is full, be sure the strap is done up before lifting it by the handle.
-Otherwise all the weight is carried by the zipper, which is meant to close the bag, not support a load.
+I do have a couple of observations after using the tunnel bags.
+One, as I have with every other saddlebag I’ve ever used, I put all contents in a plastic bag first.
+This makes extra certain nothing gets wet during the ride.
+And two, when a tunnel bag is full, I confirm that the strap is fastened before lifting it by the handle.
+Otherwise, all the weight is borne by the zipper, which is meant to close the bag, not support a load.

 The tips and advice in this blog are the opinions of the author, may not work in every situation and are intended only for the convenience and interest of the reader, who has the personal responsibility to confirm the validity, accuracy and relevancy of this information prior to putting it to their own use.